shadielfares/Bravo/README.md

    npm start
    ```
 4. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 For more information, visit the [HackMe repository](https://github.com/shadielfares/HackMe).